romaingd/romaingd.github.io/_posts/2018-09-24-ICLR2018-Multi_Scale_Dense_Networks.md

 > We postulate that this accuracy degradation in the ResNet may be caused by the intermediate classifier influencing the early features to be optimized for the short-term and not for the final layers.
 This improves the accuracy of the intermediate classifier but collapses information required to generate high quality features in later layers.

-It would be interesting to visually examine the filters learned and the corresponding features in different cases, providing us with some insights regarding this (likely) hypothesis.
+This sounds like a reasonable and likely hypothesis.
+It would be interesting to visually examine the filters learned and the corresponding features for different locations of the intermediate classifier, providing us with some insights in this regard.

 #### Solution/Mitigation: Dense connections

-Dense connections were introduced by our authors one year earlier in [DenseNets](https://arxiv.org/abs/1608.06993), as a generalization of ResNets.
+To mitigate this problem, the paper cites dense connections as an interesting line of work.
+Dense connections were introduced by our authors one year earlier in [DenseNets](https://arxiv.org/abs/1608.06993), as a generalization of residual connections, the building blocks of ResNets.
 Remember what a residual connection looks like?
-A residual block is displayed in the next figure: the signal is allowed to bypass the layer thanks to an identity connection, and addition with the layer's output.
+A residual block is displayed in the next figure: the signal can bypass the layer thanks to an identity connection, and addition with the layer's output.

 ![Residual block]({{site.baseurl}}/assets/img/2018-09-24-residual_block.png){: .center-image}
 <span class="inpost-figure-caption-centered">A residual block, the building foundation of ResNets. ([Source](https://arxiv.org/pdf/1512.03385.pdf))</span>

-Dense connections go one step further by connecting each layer directly with *all previous ones* (inside the same block), by concatenating all the previous features.
+Dense connections go one step further by connecting each layer directly with *all previous layers* (inside the same block).
+What's more, instead of being summed, the previous features are concatenated to enable direct re-use.
 The resulting dense block is illustrated in the next figure:

 ![Dense block]({{site.baseurl}}/assets/img/2018-09-24-dense_block.png){: .center-image}
 <span class="inpost-figure-caption">A dense block, the building foundation of DenseNets.
 At each stage, the features of all previous layers are concatenated to maximize information flow and allow layer bypassing as much as possible. ([Source](https://arxiv.org/pdf/1608.06993.pdf))</span>

 Now how will this help us?
-Compared to ResNets, DenseNets suffer much less from the introduction of intermediate classifiers at early levels.
+Compared to ResNets, DenseNets suffer much less from the introduction of intermediate classifiers at early levels (see the figure some blocks above).
 This is likely linked to the fact that the signal can bypass all layers, so that no layer results in a loss in information.
 Should an early layer get optimized for short-term classification, the original signal can still be recovered unperturbed by later layers.
 This greatly alleviates the influence between short-term and long-term optimization, and makes the final accuracy of DenseNets not too dependent on the location of the intermediate classifier, yielding a nice candidate to support early classifiers.

 <br>